 Melissa Gentry, PA

-I began my career practicing family medicine, urgent care, and emergency medicine before finding my home in mental health more than ten years ago.
-I enjoy working with a variety of patients of any age or background, though I particularly enjoy working with women and adolescents.
-I’m passionate about supporting people through the rough times in their lives by helping them find the best possible version of themselves.
-I enjoy integrating yoga, nutrition, and general wellness into our efforts to improve one’s mental health.
+Melissa began her career practicing family medicine, urgent care, and emergency medicine before finding her home in mental health more than ten years ago.
+She enjoys working with a variety of patients of any age or background, though she particularly enjoys working with women and adolescents.
+Melissa is passionate about supporting people through the rough times in their lives by helping them find the best possible version of themselves.
+She enjoys integrating yoga, nutrition, and general wellness into our efforts to improve one’s mental health.